rlpardoe/CppND-Capstone-Snake-Game/README.md

 1. Purple Barriers are randomly distributed around the map, hitting a barrier kills the snake and ends the game
 2. Pause Button - spacebar can be pressed to pause the game at any time, additionally, the game starts paused so that you can asses barrier locations before starting
 3. Window size, number of grid squares to a side, and number of barriers can be changed without recompiling by editing runtimeConfig.txt
+4. 'Ripe' Food - for the first 15 seconds after a food tile appears it will appear green rather than yellow, if you consume the food while it is still green, your speed will remain the same rather than increase, this is a buff as higher speed makes it harder to avoid barriers while going for food.

 ## Ruberic Points